richgel999/lzham_codec/README.md

 slowly on uncompressible data.
 LZHAM internally detects when each 512KB block is uncompressible and stores these blocks as uncompressed bytes instead.
 LZHAM's literal decoding is significantly faster than LZMA's, so the more plain literals in the output stream, the faster LZHAM's decompressor runs vs. LZMA's.
 * General advice (applies to LZMA and other codecs too): If you are compressing large amounts of serialized game assets, sort the serialized data by asset type and compress the whole thing as a single large "solid" block of data.
 Don't compress each individual asset, this will kill your ratio and have a higher decompression startup cost.
-If you need random access, considering compressing the assets lumped together into groups of a few hundred kilobytes each.
+If you need random access, consider compressing the assets lumped together into groups of a few hundred kilobytes (or whatever) each.

 <h3>Codec Test App</h3>